waleedelhamey/Chicly/README.md

 •	Admin Dashboard: A user-friendly dashboard for managing the entire platform.
 •	Category Management: Add, update, delete, and view categories (e.g., tops, bottoms, accessories).
 •	Product Management: Full CRUD functionality for fashion items such as t-shirts, jeans, and more.
+This includes:
-This includes: o	Adding new products with details like name, price, description, image, and stock quantity. o	Updating product details as necessary. o	Removing outdated or unavailable items from the catalog.
+•	Adding new products with details like name, price, description, image, and stock quantity.
+•	Updating product details as necessary.
+•	Removing outdated or unavailable items from the catalog.
 •	Order Management: View and manage customer orders, track order history, and update order statuses.
 •	Customer Management: View customer profiles, track their order history, and manage customer data.
 •	Session Management: Admin sessions are handled securely, ensuring that only authorized personnel can manage the system.